 If you apply to have the register of a patent marked “licences of right”, it takes at least ten days for this to take effect.
 Therefore it is sensible to apply at least one month before a renewal fee is due, to ensure that the fee will be payable at the lower rate.
 The cost of the procedure of getting the endorsement made is such that there will certainly not be any saving in the first year.
 But if the entry remains in force for many years there can be appreciable savings.

 If someone else’s patent is endorsed "licences of right"

 You may approach the proprietor of a patent marked “licences of right” for a licence.
 The terms (e.g. royalty rate, duration, etc.) of the licence are subject to the usual commercial negotiation, but may be decided by the UK Intellectual Property Office or the German Patent and Trade Mark Office on application by the proprietor or potential licensee if an agreement cannot be reached.

 - If a UK patent is endorsed “licences of right” and the proprietor wishes to cancel the endorsement, this can only be done if all existing licensees agree.
-If a German is endorsed “licenses of right” and the proprietor wishes to cancel the endorsement, this can only be done if no declaration of intended use (“Benutzungsanzeige”) has been filed yet by a party wanting a license.
+If a German patent is endorsed “licences of right” and the proprietor wishes to cancel the endorsement, this can only be done if no declarations of intended use (“Benutzungsanzeige”) have yet been filed by a party wanting a licence.”
 If the endorsement is cancelled, all of the savings that have been made on the half-rate renewal fees must be repaid.